FoRTu/docker-opentracker/README.md

 Your tracker URL will be something like this:

 `http://[YOUR PUBLIC IP OR DOMAIN]:6969/announce`

 `udp://[YOUR PUBLIC IP ORDOMAIN]:6969/announce`

 By default in the `opentracker.conf` file the *TCP* and *UDP* protocols are enabled.
-So you can use any of two urls. be sure that you have youre firewall/NAT configured to recieve any request from the *6969* port in this case.
+So you can use any of two urls. be sure that you have your firewall/NAT configured to recieve any request from the *6969* port in this case.

 Also you can customize some configuration of the tracker by editing `opentracker.conf` file.
 For example, change the port *6969* by another one, force only the *TCP* or *UDP* protocols, enable stats and how to access to them etc.